Ratlam District, Madhya Pradesh

 Population of Ratlam District

-As per the Census 2011, Ratlam District has a total population of 14,55,069 people, consisting of 7,38,241 males and 7,16,828 females.
-There are 2,96,683 households in the district with an average population density of 299 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Ratlam District had a population of 14,55,069 people living in 2,96,683 households.
+The population comprised 7,38,241 males and 7,16,828 females, with an average population density of 299 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban